Friday, December 30, 2022

 The zoom-out advantages weren’t seen if the product was positioned as a non-luxury purchase.
 Nor did the effect appear with static presentations, that is, when showing a photo of a closeup and then a photo of a more distant view.
 The animation enhances the perception of moving away.

 The researchers checked for other possible explanations of the effect.
-Video ads that are more interesting, arouse suspense, or indicate scarcity can all generate perceptions of luxury.
+Video ads that are more interesting, arouse suspense, or indicate scarcity might generate perceptions of luxury.
 None of these three characteristics were rated by consumers as greater in the zoom-out than in the zoom-in ad.
 But other studies do verify the value of you using interestingness, suspense, and scarcity signals in your video advertising.

 Also, other research demonstrates benefits, as well as liabilities, in generating perceptions of distance.
 Researchers at University of Chicago found that shoppers who characterized themselves as smart rather than not smart expressed a higher preference for products they’d have to travel across town to purchase compared to preference for equivalent products they could purchase nearby.
 These shoppers also evaluated products more positively when the products had been pushed back on the shelves rather than being in easy reach.